Nice Run Of Bass On The Beach • Last Chance For Fluke • Blackfish Season Opens • Porgy Fishing Has Remained Solid

 Weakfish are still being caught out west around Fire island inlet.
 Fishermen are targeting these fish with gulp, squid strips or soft plastics on the drift from their boats.

 Porgy fishing has remained solid all season, whether from a boat or from the shore.
 Fishing the Peconic BaysNorth Shore to Shinecock Inlet has been close to a sure thing when looking for Porgies.
-Use fresh clam and sandworms on a #2 or #4 Porgy rig, this setup will also land Blowfish, Kingfish, Seabass and the occasional Weakfish.
+Use fresh clam or sandworms on a #2 or #4 Porgy rig, this setup will also land Blowfish, Kingfish, Seabass and the occasional Weakfish.

-Porgy and sea bass fishing has been light out recently with our local wrecks being loaded with fish.
+Porgy and sea bass fishing has been good recently with our local wrecks being loaded with fish.
 We have seen plenty of large porgies along with keeper sea bass at the moriches, Shinecock and fire island reefs.
 The best way to fish these reefs would be bait like clam or squid using hi-lo bait rigs.
 Using clam chum at these reefs is another great option because it’s easy to do and will bring the fish to you.

 This weeks reef of the week is the Smithtown reef.
 The smithtown reef is located in the Long Island sound 1.6 miles north west of stony brook harbor entrance.
 This is reef is 31 acres in size and is 30-40 feet at its deepest.
 This reef is made up of 2 vessels, 6 barges, steel pipes and concrete cylinders.
 This reef provides excellent fishing for porgy, fluke and Sea bass.
 The best way to fish this reef would be to use clam chum and a chum pot .
 Hi-lo rigs with squid skirts are a great choice for rigs.
+See more info NYSDEC Artificial Reef Guide (PDF)

-Bluefish can still be found all around our area while most have left the docks there is still plenty of cocktail sized fish all over the great South Bay.
+Bluefish can still be found all around our area while most have left the docks there is still plenty of cocktail sized fish all over the Great South Bay.
 On the north shore anglers have reported dozens of large blues up to 12 pounds.
 As the fall run progresses these large fish will be all over the south shore in places like moriches and Shinecock inlets and bays.
 The best way to get blues would be live bait like bunker or lures such as diamond jigs and poppers.

+From the Surf, the open beach is starting to heat up.
 Schoolie Bass and small Blues are around and have been feeding on sandeels and shad, try using a tin with a green tube, a medium size storm shad or a bone colored SP Minnow.
 Fishing a Bucktail with a green fat cow strip will also work.
 If using bait try soaking a bunker chunk of fresh skimmer clam during the day or work.

 Fresh Water Report